AD-Edge/LRC-UnityPuzzleCore/README.md

 ![nostalgia](images/screen01.png)

-Frontend demo scene with initial image retrieval uploaded to this repo:
+Frontend test scene with initial image retrieval found in /FrontEndDemo_Unity:

 ![success](images/screen06_success.png)

-Soon this will allow users (via a interface I havent made yet) to create their own game setups and upload redpackets to be won.
+Soon this will allow users (via a interface I havent made yet) to create their own game sessions and upload redpackets to be won.

 By Alex Delderfield 2022